-With Key Account Management (KAM) teams, earning and constantly adapting is key to making progress.
+With Key Account Management (KAM) teams, learning and constantly adapting is key to making progress.
 It’s all about staying ahead of your competitors, which often requires new practices to be implemented to help you differentiate your company.
 To do it the right way, you need to coach your Account Manager (AM) in new changes so that they can help you spread these changes throughout the team.

 There’s a lot of variance in how coaching can be done, but some practices will be more effective for KAM teams than others.
 Here are a few tips to help you start coaching your AM to lead a successful KAM team.